learn-co-curriculum/dsc-building-an-object-oriented-simulation-lab/README.md

 ## The Assumptions of Our Model

-In order to build this stochastic simulation, you'll have to accept some assumptions.
+In order to build this stochastic simulation, you'll have to make some assumptions.
 In order to simplify the complexity of the model, assume:

-* Vaccines are 100% effective.
+* Vaccines are 100% effective
-* Infected individuals that recover from the disease are now immune to catching the disease a second time (think Chickenpox)
+* Infected individuals that recover from the disease are now immune to catching the disease a second time (think chickenpox)
-* Dead individuals are not contagious.
+* Dead individuals are not contagious
 * All infections happen from person-to-person interaction
 * All individuals interact with the same amount of people each day
 * The `r0` value (pronounced _"R-nought"_) is a statistic from the Centers for Disease Control that estimates the average number of people an infected person will infect before they are no longer contagious.
 For this value, we assume:
-    * That this number is out of 100 people
+    * that this number is out of 100 people
-    * That this statistic is accurate
+    * that this statistic is accurate

 Building simulations is always a trade-off since the real world is very, very complex.
 As you build the simulation, try to think about ways in which you could make our model more realistic by writing it in such a way that it eliminates one of the assumptions above (e.g. generating a float value for vaccine efficacy on a person-by-person level to eliminate our first assumption).

-### Building our `Person` class
+## Building our `Person()` class

-Start by building out our `Person` class, which will represent the individuals in the population.
+Start by building out our `Person()` class, which will represent the individuals in the population.

-The `Person` class should have the following attributes:
+The `Person()` class should have the following attributes:

 * `is_alive = True`
 * `is_vaccinated`, a boolean value which will be determined by generating a random value between 0 and 1.
 Then compare this to `(1 - pct_vaccinated)`, a variable that should be passed in at instantiation time.
-If the random number is greater, then this attribute should be `True`-- otherwise, `False`
+If the random number is greater, then this attribute should be `True` -- otherwise, `False`
 * `is_infected = False`
 * `has_been_infected = False`
 * `newly_infected = False`

-In the cell below, complete the `Person` class.
+In the cell below, complete the `Person()` class.

 **_NOTE:_** To generate a random number between 0 and 1, use `np.random.random()`.